 The first post were observations and experiences from working in Bars and Venues for over 30 years.
 I was delighted to get such positive feedback and thank you all very much for your Kind Words.
 It was meant to be a practical Guide for all artists in Ireland and indeed anywhere really.
 The same rules apply anywhere in the world.

 It has being a very difficult campaign with many lessons learned in those years.
-With very little knowledge about the processes behind the Music scene and no Computer experience, I had a very difficult task ahead.
-I invested all my time and resources for those ten years and It became an obsession for me to open up the Music Industry in Ireland.
-After creating competitions, Events, building websites, talking with some of the best in the business and meeting many 100s of artists from Ireland and abroad, I began to understand the business more and identified many things that the Irish artist can improve on to have a more successful Music Launch.
+I had little knowledge about the Music scene and no Computer experience so I had a very difficult task ahead.
+I invested all my time and resources for those ten years and It became a bit of an obsession for me.
+After creating competitions, Events, building websites, talking with some of the best in the business and meeting many 100s of artists from Ireland and abroad, I began to understand the business a little more and identified many things that the Irish artist could improve on to have a more successful Music Launch.

 A little about those ten years